Pre-K Printable Fun

 Picture

-Teaching young children to read is such an exciting part of early childhood education!
+Teaching preschoolers to read is such an exciting part of early childhood education!

 Learning to love reading and value books starts way before children are ready to actually start reading.
 Encouraging reading starts in infancy and really takes root in the preschool years.
 Here are some ways to encourage and support early readers every day.